mohnishbasha/support-metrics-client/docs/intro.rst

 Proactive Support
 ================

 Proactive Support is a module that ships with the Confluent Platform.
 It collects information from a running cluster and periodically sends that information to Confluent.
 Confluent uses the data to diagnose customers problems and to build better products by identifying problems in the field early on.
 Proactive Support provides two levels of data collection: basic and enhanced.
 Basic data collection is performed for any customer of the platform.
-Enhanced data collection is performed for licenced customers.
+Enhanced data collection is performed for licensed customers.

 Basic anonymous data collection
 ----------